-ENVIRONMENTAL POLITICS AND POLICY.
+GVFA 234.
+(3) ENVIRONMENTAL POLITICS AND POLICY.

 A study of the major US environmental laws.
 Legal, political, and economic approaches to environmental policy are examined via case studies of public lands policy, the Endangered Species Act, the Clean Air Act, and global warming.
 Emphasis is placed on domestic politics with some attention to international law and treaties.
 Prerequisite: GVFA 101 or permission of the instructor.
-Offered: spring semester of odd-numbered years.
+Offered: fall semester of odd-numbered years.